Norway–United Kingdom relations: World War II

 During World War II, Norway was invaded and occupied by Germany, forcing the Norwegian king and government to create a government-in-exile in London.
 The British military also helped train and organise Norwegian commandos to attack Nazi installations in Norway.
 As a token of appreciation from the Norwegian people to the people of Britain, a Norwegian Christmas Tree is sent every year from Oslo to Trafalgar Square in London.

-Each year for the last sixty years, Newcastle upon Tyne has received a Christmas tree as a gift from the people of Bergen, one of Newcastle's twin cities.
-The impressive Norwegian spruce, standing at 45 feet tall, was personally felled by Gunnar Bakke who has been the Mayor of Bergen since September 2007.
-Each year the tree is decorated in traditional Norwegian white lights and is a symbol of peace and goodwill.
+As part of a decades-long tradition, each year, Newcastle upon Tyne receives a Christmas tree as a gift from the people of Bergen, one of Newcastle's twin cities.
+The tree, a Norwegian spruce, is decorated white lights.

-The people of Norway also send a tree to the town of Great Grimsby every Christmas since the end of World War II, for the past few years the tree has been selected by the people of Sortland.
+Norway has also sent a tree to the town of Great Grimsby every Christmas since the end of World War II.
+In more recent years, the tree has been selected by the people of Sortland.

 Brexit

 In January 2020, with the imminent departure of Britain from the European Union, Norway and the UK signed an exclusive Brexit agreement between the two countries that would aim to maintain existing guarantees for citizens of either.

 In April 2021, negotiations on a bilateral agreement on fishing rights failed to reach an agreement.

 In June 2021, the two countries signed a trade deal.